 Coordinating with the Chair of the Graduate Program Committee, the Department Chair appoints the Supervisory Committee members and Chair.
-The process of forming a Supervisory Committee is completed by filing a Request for Supervisory Committee form with the major department.
-The Education Coordinator will then submit this list to the Academic Program Manager.
+The process of forming a Supervisory Committee is completed by filing a Request for Supervisory Committee form with the major department by submitting it to the Education Coordinator.
+The Education Coordinator will then submit this list in the student's file in the Graduate Student Degree Tracking system.